jmagrippis/dog-walkers-frontend/README.md

 To run the app `git clone` and `cd` into the repository and run `npm install`.

-`npm test` will, predictably, run the modest test suite and `npm start` will start the webpack dev server, allowing you to see the app in action at http://localhost:8080/
+`npm test` will, predictably, run the modest test suite and `npm start` will start the webpack dev server, allowing you to see the app in action at http://localhost:8080/.
+To actually see the map, you will need to create your own `constants/Keys.js`, with your Google Maps Javascript API key.

+You may also try `npm run build` to create a lightly optimized bundle.

 ## Notable libraries used